co3org/C3-Protocol/README.md

 # C3 Protocol
 C3 is a financial system to incentivize and reward sustainability.
-It decreases the cost of green premiums and accelerates the energy transition more rapidly and profitably.
+It helps decrease scope 3 emissions and distribute the cost of green premiums to accelerates the energy transition more rapidly and profitably.
 To learn more visit [carbon3.net](https://www.carbon3.net)

 ![C3-diagram](https://github.com/co3org/C3-Protocol/assets/53948000/3cc63d2d-40ba-429d-a82d-74812a4bd368)